syncfusion-content/wpf-docs/wpf/ButtonAdv/Getting-Started.md

 ## Small mode

-When the SizeMode is set to Small, the icon of the ButtonAdv control is displayed without the label.
+When the SizeMode is set to Small, the ButtonAdv control is displayed without the label and only icon is present in it.

 Use the following code example to set the SizeMode to Small: